-IAW is an annual international series of events including rallies, lectures, cultural performances, film screenings, multimedia displays and boycott of Israel actions held in cities and on university campuses across the globe.
+In 2014, IAW events including rallies, lectures, cultural performances, film screenings, multimedia displays and BDS actions were held across more than 200 cities and university campuses in 28 countries.

-Being part of Israeli Apartheid Week is easy – here are five things you can do:
+Being part of Israeli Apartheid Week is easy – here are 5 things you can do:

 1. Organize a film screening

 Consider hosting a film.
-For more info or for suggestions contact us at email@example.com
+For more info or for suggestions check out our resources page or contact us at email@example.com

 2. Arrange a lecture, workshop, rally or protest